Simone Vesi

-Simon (or Simone) Vesi (c1610–after 1667) was an Italian composer and cleric in Padua.
+Simon (or Simone) Vesi (1610–1667 or 1668) was an Italian composer and cleric in Padua.
 His surviving works are almost all settings of psalms, the Mass and other liturgical works.

 Biography

 Simone Vesi was born in Forlì in northern Italy around 1610.
 His name is spelled in his printed editions variously as Simon, Simone or Simeone, and in one publication in the Latinate form Simone Vesius.

 His first known appointment was as maestro di cappella at the cathedral church of Forli, mentioned in the dedication to his Opus 3 motetti.
 Perhaps indicating a job application, his Opus 1 'Messi e salmi' of 1646 is dedicated to Carlo Rossetti, who had been consecrated bishop of Faenza three years earlier.
 Vesi entered Padua Cathedral in 1648 as a tenor and spent the rest of his known career in Padua, where he was employed by Padua Cathedral first as a tenor and then as a chaplain.
 Vesi unsuccessfully applied to be maestro di cappella at the cathedral, but did take on additional duties running the private chapel of Giorgio Cornaro (cardinal), the bishop of Padua.

 Vesi's music was included in two contemporary anthologies, the Sacra Corona of 1656 (published in Venice) and the 1659 collection by Johannes Havemann of mostly Italian music entitled Geistlicher Concerten.
 Records indicate that Vesi's own publications were in libraries outside Italy during his own lifetime, and manuscript copies made by others exist in other collections including the Düben collection in Uppsala.
 Vesi was also mentioned alongside Monteverdi, Carissimi and other composers in the stile concertato in Severo Bonini's treatise on contemporary music, the Discorsi e regole (1649–50).

 He retired from his posts at Padua Cathedral in 1667.
 His date of death is unknown.